poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

 ### Start Building!
 :confused: If you still need help configuring your build tool after reading this guide, try watching our [video](https://youtu.be/BAyCV8GwmCM) about it, which goes through the process step by step.

 Whew! :sweat_smile: If you have made it this far, congratulations!
-Your ready to start to [creating your own releases](./create-releases.md).
+You are ready to start [creating your own releases](./create-releases.md)!